-- Burning sensation
+- a burning sensation

 A pain reliever, such as acetaminophen or ibuprofen, can be helpful in reducing discomfort.
-An antihistamine, such as Benadryl, may also help.
+An antihistamine, such as Benadryl, may also help with any itching.

 When to see a doctor

-The best way to do this is by avoiding areas where brown recluse spiders tend to live, such as outdoor wood or rock piles.
-Someone who must work near or around these areas should wear gloves.
+The best way to do this is by avoiding areas where brown recluse spiders tend to live, such as dry areas with outdoor wood or rock piles.
+Someone who works near or in these areas should wear gloves.

 When indoors, people should be sure to shake out clothing, shoes or bedding that they have not used for a while, particularly if they are kept in an attic, basement, or dark closet.